Resources to Educate Participants About Reducing the Risks of Foodborne Illness

 - Start at the Store: 7 Ways to Prevent Foodborne Illness (video)

 - Food Safety for Children and Pregnant and Breastfeeding Women

 - WIC Human Milk Storage Guidelines

-- Food Safety in Your Kitchen (English and Spanish)
+- Food Safety in Your Kitchen (some information available in Spanish)

 - Food Recalls and Outbreaks

 - Long-Term Effects of Foodborne Illness

 Also available are CDC social media graphics (also available in Spanish) and webinars hosted by the Partnership for Food Safety Education, such as Keeping Babies & Toddlers Safe from Foodborne Illness, Food Safety for the Reel World, and Health at Risk: Long-Term Health Effects of Foodborne Illness (some webinars offer CEU’s).

 Have a food safety question?
 Ask USDA is here to help.